 It’s true: our feline pals can get colds, too!
+And getting sick with upper respiratory infection in cats is also not uncommon.
 As holds true with human beings, the perpetrators to blame for these nasty colds are bacteria or infections, sometimes both.

 Upper Respiratory Infection in Cats